 How To Use This Place Value First Grade Activity:

 Print the numbered snowballs onto white card stock paper.
 Laminate the pages, and cut the snowballs out.

 Scatter the snowballs around the room.
 You may want to put a piece of masking tape or duct tape onto the bottom so that they do not move around.

-Have your child throw their“snowball” at one of the numbers.
+Have your child throw their “snowball” at one of the numbers (we have a set of stuffed snowballs, but a sock filled with fluff, bean bag, or a wiffle ball will work great too).
 They will then run to the number and read that three digit number aloud to you.

 Another variation is that you can call out a number, and then your child can throw their “snowball” at the number, run to retrieve their snowball and read the number to you.

 Both ways are great for hand eye coordination, gross motor skill development, and place value practice!